 In the filter pane, there are two numbers next to a category: the first shows the number of items in the top level of the category, and the second the total number inside it, including in subcategories.

-In the example above, there is one article in the Vehicles category, and ten more articles in subcategories below Vehicles.
+In the example above, there is one article in the 'General' category, and three more articles in the 'Troubleshooting Guides' subcategory below 'General'.

 The category structures for Knowledgebase, News and Downloads are all separate.

 You can create new categories from the filter pane of the Publish app.
 Use the Add new category link at the bottom of the relevant section.

 If the Everyone usergroup is selected, anyone can see articles in the category without logging in.
 When Everyone is selected, it overrides all the options below - deselecting other usergroups has no effect, because all users have permission to view the category through their membership of Everyone.

 If the Registered usergroup is selected, all users who are registered on the helpdesk and logged in can see the category.
 Again, when Registered is selected, deselecting the usergroups below has no effect.

 To edit an existing category, click on it in the filter pane.

 The items in the category are displayed in the list pane.
 Click on the name of the category at the top.